-Beginning June 3, 2021, MOCA Grand Avenue will be open to the public with advance FREE ticket reservations.
-All visitors, including members, will need to get advance timed-entry tickets online.
-Phone reservations will be available at the MOCA Box Office by calling 213-633-5351 beginning May 20 between the hours of 11am-3pm.
+All visitors, including members, need to get advance timed-entry tickets online.
+Tickets cannot be reserved on-site.
+Phone reservations are available at the MOCA Box Office by calling 213-633-5351 between the hours of 11am-5pm Thursday—Sunday.
 General admission to MOCA is free courtesy of Carolyn Clark Powers.

 Protecting the health and well-being of our staff and visitors is our top priority.
 We require all staff and visitors to wear a face mask when entering the museum and to maintain a six-foot distance from anyone outside of their own household at all times.
 Please note that group reservations are not permitted at this time, in compliance with LA County Public Health orders.

 VISITOR CODE OF CONDUCT

 The Museum of Contemporary Art is committed to making the experience of art accessible.
 We welcome and serve all visitors in an inclusive and safe environment.
 To ensure all visitors have a safe and memorable experience, we ask staff and visitors to be considerate of others as we share this space.
 If you need assistance, see something odd, or just need to borrow a pencil, please let a Gallery Attendant (MOCA staff wearing all black) know how we can help.

 We ask everyone to adhere to the following guidelines:

 Let’s stay safe together!
 Please respect our staff and your fellow art lovers!